-At the end of March 2018, Sunderland City Council had a total workforce of 4,529 of whom 2864 (63.24 4%) are employed centrally, and 1665 (36.76 .25%) are employed directly by maintained schools, including 31 who have jobs across both areas (schools and 'non schools').
+On 31 March 2019, Sunderland City Council had a total workforce of 4,475 of whom 2793 (62.41%) are employed centrally, and 1682 (37.59%) are employed directly by maintained schools, including 23 who have jobs across both areas (schools and 'non schools').
 There continues to be a reduction on the headcount figures compared to previous years.
-Reductions in government funding, the council's on-going transformation agenda, school to academy conversions, the outsourcing of some services into alternative service delivery models and the need for efficiency savings have all led to a reduction in the council's workforce.
+Reductions in government funding, the council's ongoing transformation agenda, school to academy conversions, the outsourcing of some services into alternative service delivery models and the need for efficiency savings have all led to a reduction in the council's workforce.

-3.2 Employees/Jobholders:
+• Employees/Jobholders:

-The above headcount figure relates to 5,014 Jobholders.
+The above headcount figure relates to 4,921 Jobholders.
 The number of jobs (and contracts) is higher than the headcount figure as some employees have more than one job with the council.

-413 employees, or 9.12% of the workforce, had more than one job within the council or one of its schools at the end of March 2018.
+391 employees, or 8.74% of the workforce, had more than one job within the council or one of its schools.

-3.3 Part time working
+Part time working

-2,063 employees (45 .55 %) work on a part-time basis, (i.e. less than a standard 37 hour working week), and 2,466 (54.45 %) work full-time.
+1,939 employees (43.33 %) work on a part-time basis, (i.e. less than a standard 37 hours working week), and 2,536 (56.67 %) work full-time.

-The incidence of part-time working across the grading structure shows a predominance of part-time working in lower paid roles, and this pattern is similar across the UK.
+The incidence of part-time working across the organisational structure shows a predominance of part-time working in lower paid roles, and this pattern is similar across the UK.